 Our Hills Series is the primary vehicle we have here at Hills to help people in the process of serving.
 In the segment of the series titled “Serving,” we discuss how God has uniquely made us for His purposes, which includes using the abilities and spiritual gifts He has given to us.
 Discovering what spiritual gifts are, and which ones we may have been given, proves to be very helpful in finding out how we can serve God and His people.
 You don’t necessarily have to take the Hills Series in order to serve somewhere, but it is usually the most helpful way to get started.

 Team Hills is a monthly meeting for everyone who serves in any capacity at Hills Church, and is an important commitment that accompanies serving.
 At Team Hills we receive Bible teaching that’s relevant for what’s next and needed in the church.
 We also receive training for areas we serve in, as well as worship together, share in the Lord's Supper, and receive prayer.
-There are light snacks for adults and dinner for the kids, and there is always free childcare available for nursery through 5th grade.
+There is coffee and tea for adults and dinner for the kids, and there is always free childcare available for nursery through 5th grade.
 Team Hills is from 5:30 to 7:30 p.m. and is usually the first Sunday of the month.
-Check our Events Page for exact dates.
+If you serve, you'll be invited to our Team Hills facebook page where you'll receive regular updates about events.